We aim to improve young people’s life chances because adolescence is as much about new opportunities as new risks.

 The Centre’s research addresses the major health problems that affect young Australians.
 Research studies aim to understand the causes and consequences of these health problems and design the best strategies for preventing and treating them.
 Ultimately, we look to influence health care and health policy nationally and internationally.

-Our centre has two research groups
+Our centre has three research groups:

 Our areas of research